Asisat Oshoala: Arsenal

-Dalian Quanjian: 2017–2019
+Dalian Quanjian

-On 10 February 2017, Oshoala signed with Chinese club Dailan (大连女子足球俱乐部).
+On 10 February 2017, Oshoala signed with Chinese club Dalian (大连女子足球俱乐部).
 During the 2017 season, she scored 12 goals helping Dalian Quanjian win the league championship.
 She was awarded the league's Golden Boot award for most goals scored.
 The same year, she scored four goals during the 2017 Women's Super Cup and helped the club defeat Shanghai 5–3 to win the championship.
 In October 2018, she helped the club win the league championship for the second consecutive year.